-Grell studied art in Hamburg, Munich, France and Italy from 1900-1915.
+Grell studied art primarily in Hamburg and Munich from 1900-1915.
 From 1905-1907 he attended the School of Applied Arts in Hamburg.
 From 1908-1910, Grell attended the Royal Academy of Fine Arts in Munich and the University of Munich under such esteemed professors as Franz von Stuck, Professor Switz, Carl von Marr and Angelo Jank.
-From 1913-1915, Grell taught, painted and traveled Europe exhibiting his artworks.
+From 1913-1916, Grell taught, painted and traveled Europe exhibiting his artworks.

-After America joined World War I, Grell returned to the US and began designing stage sets for large productions on Broadway in New York City.
+After America joined World War I, Grell returned to the US and began designing stage sets for large productions on Broadway in New York City from May to September 1916.

 In Chicago, Grell, who, for the most part, did not believe that exhibitions and awards were necessary to advance his career, won the coveted Harry Frank prize for figure composition at the Art Institute of Chicago (AIC) in 1930 with his large painting entitled Destiny.
 In 1936, he won the Municipal Art League prize for portraiture with “Portrait of the Painter, Moessel” which can be seen on the AIC website today and is part of the permanent collection at the Municipal Museum in Munich.
 The sitter for the painting, Julius Moessel was a German born muralist, painter and very close friend of Grell’s who also moved to the Chicago area from Germany.